As we prepare for the 2026 season, the team at the Booker Prizes reflects on their favourite winners from years gone by

 I can’t remember why I was ever drawn to a book as bleak as Disgrace.
 A middle-aged South African university professor is exiled to live on a remote farm with his daughter after his predatory behaviour finally catches up with him.
 The protagonist, David Lurie, embodies the worst aspects of white male privilege, although there are men in the book who act in even more heinous ways.
 All of this is set against the shifting power dynamics of post-Apartheid South Africa, in which men like Lurie are finally facing an almighty reckoning, and where hope is in short supply.
 It’s dark and unsentimental stuff, and in another writer’s hands the reader could be left feeling utterly miserable.
 And yet, Coetzee’s mastery of economical language, the perfection of the novel’s construction, the images it conjures and the questions it leaves unanswered make this the Booker winner that has stayed with me more than any other.

-Paul Davies, Head of editorial
+Paul Davies, Director of Content

 Buy the book